rubyireland/rubyireland.github.com/_posts/2013-10-15-snapshot-of-a-ruby-ireland-sponsor-sageone-ireland.markdown

   there is 11, and we currently looking to take on 8 more
 * How many Ruby developers are there at SageOne?
 Currently 5, adding 6 more of which 2 will be leads.
-* What's the makeup of a teams in SageOne?
+* What's the typical team makeup in SageOne?
 We follow scrum so our teams are made up of BAs, Developers and Tester all sitting and working together.
 Outside of this we have a UI/UX designer float in and out depending on our needs.
 We don’t have set team sizes, we flex up and down as we are